 Metallics have evolved from shiny silvers and golds to matte copper and brass, and now they’re progressing to rust.
-“I'm really excited to be using rust as a fall tone and metallic accent for a new look as one of the top 2019 wedding trends,” says Millikin.
+“I'm really excited to be using rust as a fall tone and metallic accent for a new look as one of the latest wedding trends,” says Millikin.
 When using rust in your wedding palette, include a brighter color to ensure that it doesn’t look too dark.
 Two color palettes Christina recommends that include rust are: rust with navy and grey and rust paired with cream and burgundy.

 Brides are opting for natural and classic beauty looks.

-For 2019 wedding trends related to hairstyles, half-up-sweeps that frame the face with a few locks and are softly gathered in the back of the head, will be the go-to look for brides.
+For new wedding trends related to hairstyles, half-up-sweeps that frame the face with a few locks and are softly gathered in the back of the head, will be the go-to look for brides.
 “This is a modern way to enhance a woman’s hairstyle from what she may wear every day in a soft, neutral way.”